 Contact our team at: firstname.lastname@example.org

 Harold Louis Van Arnem IV founded Money.Net.
-HL is Executive Chairman and guides tactical development of new technology as well as long-term strategy.
+HL is the President/COO and guides tactical development of new technology as well as long-term strategy.
 Prior to founding Money.Net, HL was an early employee in DoubleClick’s groundbreaking DART ad management division which later became the industry standard as part of Google AdWords.

 Janet Christofano is the CFO of Money.Net.
 Prior to Money.Net, Janet was an investment banker at Kidder, Peabody & Co., which was later sold to Paine Webber and UBS, where she specialized in capital raising, restructurings, as well as mergers and acquisitions for financial institutions.

 Ryan Smith is Money.Net's CTO.
 Prior to Money.Net, Ryan headed global IT operations for Possible, a design and marketing agency.
 Ryan is responsible for short-term technology execution and long-term engineering strategy.